Impact Factor 4.566 | CiteScore 5.6

 PMCID: all published articles receive a PMCID

-Environmental, Aviation and Space Physiology welcomes submissions of the following article types: Book Review, Case Report, Data Report, Editorial, Field Grand Challenge, Focused Review, Frontiers Commentary, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge and Technology Report.
+Environmental, Aviation and Space Physiology welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Environmental, Aviation and Space Physiology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.